b0oml/Comiks/README.md

   -p TAGS, --providers TAGS
                         Comma-sperated list of tags to select which providers to enable (default is in config).
+  -sb, --show-branches  Show in which branches authors have been found.
 ```

 ### Examples